VJ-0/tink-her-hack-3-bitbybit/README.md

 Bootstrap/Tailwind  – For UI styling.
 Flask-Session – For session management.
 VS Code / PyCharm – For coding
-Git/GitHub – For version control (if used).
+Git/GitHub – For version control

 # Screenshots (Add at least 3)